loicsikidi/tpm-ca-certificates/docs/guides/getting-started/02-retrieve-and-verify-bundle.md

 - ✅ Queries GitHub API for SLSA build provenance attestations
 - ✅ Validates the attestation signature
-- ✅ Ensures the build occurred from the expected Git commit
-- ✅ Verifies all metadata is consistent (date, commit, repository)
+- ✅ Verifies the signature is recorded in Rekor transparency log
+- ✅ Validates attestation's metadata
+  - date, commit, repository, workflow identity

 > [!NOTE]
 > For detailed technical information about the verification process, see the [Bundle Verification Specification](../../specifications/05-bundle-verification.md).